-Their production is small, usually around 800 cases divided between two wines, the Cabernet Sauvignon and the Petite Sirah.
-Based on years of experience managing their vineyards they know where the best blocks grow within the vineyards and they harvest only those blocks for their wine.
+Their production is small, usually around 800 cases divided between two or three wines, a Cabernet Sauvignon, a Petite Sirah and a sometimes-produced red blend.
+Based on years of experience managing their vineyards they know where the best blocks grow within the vineyards, and they harvest only those blocks for their wine.

 Their Cabernet Sauvignon is actually sourced from the same rows each year.
 They are only using a small percentage of the fruit they form for their own label – all the rest is sold to other premium producers in the valley.
-What typically changes every year is the blending wine used and its varietal.
-This is because every growing season is different and it is the challenge of the winemaker to best use a blending wine that complements the Oakville fruit.
+What typically changes every year is the blending wine used and its variety.
+This is because every growing season is different, and it is the challenge of the winemaker to best use a blending wine which complements their Oakville Cabernet Sauvignon.

 As Doug says, “producing wines has made us better farmers”.

 Winemaker Dave Phinney (of Orin Swift fame) made the 2002 Stanton Vineyards vintage and crafted their wines through the 2017 vintage.
 Dave began his wine career at Robert Mondavi Winery as a temporary harvest intern in 1997 working several hours every day during the graveyard shift in the winery doing punch-downs and pump overs.
 With Mondavi’s encouragement, in 1997 Dave made a barrel of wine from second crop grapes and the next year produced his first vintage of a label he ultimately became well known for, Orin Swift.
 He wasn’t satisfied with the quality of the wine, so Dave sold that vintage on the bulk market (Orin Swift is now owned by E & J Gallo Winery).
 Little did either Mondavi or Phinney know that eventually both would again be linked based on Phinney’s remarkable success with The Prisoner wines.